Current Work: Phase Two Testing Grant

 On September 24, 2012, Iowa applied for a State Innovation Models (SIM) Cooperative Agreement with the Centers for Medicare and Medicaid Services (CMS).
-On February 21, 2013, Iowa received notice that our application was selected for a Model Design Award to commence April 1, 2013.
+On February 21, 2013, Iowa received notice that the application was selected for a Model Design Award to commence April 1, 2013.
 On Tuesday, December 16, 2014, the U.S. Department of Health and Human Services announced that Iowa was one of eleven recipients of the State Innovation Model Testing grant.

 The goal of this CMS Innovation Center initiative is to test whether new payment and service delivery models will produce superior results when implemented in the context of a state-sponsored State Health Care Innovation Plan.
 These Plans must improve health, improve health care, and lower costs for citizens through a sustainable model of multi-payer payment and delivery reform, and must be dedicated to delivering the right care at the right time in the right setting.
 The Innovation Center has created the SIM initiative for states that are prepared for or committed to planning, designing, testing, and supporting evaluation of new payment and service delivery models in the context of larger health system transformation.

 Model and Testing Grants